Home

 Expected rate of decline in 25-D

 The rate at which 25-D declines in Marshall Protocol patients tends to vary.
-Adams et al. (right) showed that the rate of at which 25-D declined among people who taken high amounts of vitamin D supplements and subsequently abstained from supplements is approximately 10.7 ± 3.0 nmol/L.8
+Adams et al. (right) showed that the rate of at which 25-D declined among people who taken high amounts of vitamin D supplements and subsequently abstained from supplements is approximately 10.7 ± 3.0 nmol/L per month.11)

 Recalcitrant 25-D – why 25-D could remain high over the course of several years

-Sometimes, a patient will be on the MP for 18 months or more, and their 25-D will still be elevated above the therapeutic range – that is greater than 20 ng/ml.
-It is sometimes the case that a patient has been mistakenly consuming food or supplements containing vitamin D. This explanation must never be overlooked.
+Sometimes, a patient will be on the MP for 18 months or more, and their 25-D will still be elevated above the therapeutic range – that is, greater than 20 ng/ml.
+Sometimes a patient has been mistakenly consuming food or supplements containing vitamin D. This explanation must never be overlooked.

 The best way to check if a patient is taking vitamin D is to carefully review the possible sources of vitamin D including supplements.
 Many foods and supplements contain unlisted amounts of vitamin D. Patients can try varying their diet and re-testing themselves to see if this changes their measurable level of 25-D.